fnbrjs/fnbr.js/docs/general/welcome.md

 </div>

 # fnbr.js
-A library to interact with fortnites http and xmpp services
+A library to interact with Fortnite's HTTP and XMPP services

 ## Installation
 ```